 Our emphasis on practicality and straight talk on this site is what makes us unique and attractive to many people, but every once in a while, we want to dream and just ask questions about probable cause and effect relationships in urban systems overall.
 So do you.

-While urban research from time to time provides evidence of strong support for one theory or another, the difficulties of isolating variables, and also keeping the measurement accurate as the culture changes still means that much of what makes urban areas function well is still elusive.
+While urban research from time to time provides evidence of strong support for one theory or another, the difficulties of isolating variables and keeping the measurement accurate as the culture changes still means that much of what makes urban areas function well is still elusive.
 That's just a fancy way of saying that it will be hard to prove our answers are wrong.

 Join in on the fun by completing the invitation form below.
 When we decide we can say something meaningful about your question, we answer and set it up so that other visitors can disagree with us, add comments, and generally move a discussion forward.
 Below the form, you can see what others have asked, but we bet your question won't be here yet.
 Please ask; in this arena, there are definitely no stupid questions.

 Would you like to ask the other visitors and the editors a question about what makes cities tick?
 Here's your place to ask about real or hypothetical cities of the future, and then check back for answers.